 Joint Degree Program General Policies and Procedures

 Undergraduate students may pursue joint undergraduate degrees in the Tippie College of Business and the College of Liberal Arts and Sciences or the College of Engineering.
-To enter the joint degree program, students must apply and be admitted to both colleges.
-Interested students should schedule an appointment with an advisor in the Undergraduate Program Office.
+The following rules apply to all students in a joint degree program:

 - Students in joint degree programs are allowed a combined maximum of three second-grade-only options.